 In this Samal Island Travel Guide blog, we listed helpful DIY Samal Island travel tips and advice on how to get there, get around, itinerary, restaurants, best hotels, tour packages, and more.

 Best Time to Visit

-The people of Samal enjoy good weather all year round despite the occasional rain showers and windy season.
-Dry months start from December to May and the height of summer is during March.
+The people of Samal enjoy good weather all year round despite the occasional rain showers and the windy season.
+Dry months start from December to May, and the height of summer is during March.
 It rains from June to November.

 Currency and Accessibility to ATM Machines

-If you ever run out of cash, there are ATM machines in Samal Island.
+If you ever run out of cash, there are ATM machines on Samal Island.

 How to Get There

 Cebu Pacific flies directly to Davao City, and you have 5 routes that you can choose from to take you to Samal Island.